 First of all, learning to read something in a foreign language other than English will be a totally new experience.
-Since the English language is considered one of the most challenging examples for those who are learning to read, it also represents a certain set of perceptions that also affect a person’s understanding of a foreign language.
+Since English language proficiency is considered one of the most challenging examples for those who are learning to read, it also represents a certain set of perceptions that also affect a person’s understanding of a foreign language.
 Still, it may be approached as an advantage when starting with another language by turning to smooth reading strategies.

 9 Useful Strategies for Smooth Reading For The Foreign Language Learners